uwrit/leaf/docs/admin/concept/README.md

 ### Road test
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_firstquery.gif"/></p>

-Before proceeding to create our `Encounter` Concepts, let's take a moment to confirm our `Demographics` Concepts are working as expected by running a quick query to see how many female patients are in our database.
+Before proceeding to create our `Encounters` Concepts, let's take a moment to confirm our `Demographics` Concepts are working as expected by running a quick query to see how many female patients are in our database.

 Click the `Find Patients` tab in the upper-left and drag `Female` over to the first panel.